veganaize/TDD/README.md

 5. Write just enough __*TEST CODE*__, including an error detail message (in "Assert" section), to observe a runtime __*ASSERTION FAILING*__ as expected against the application's incorrect return value.
 6. Write just enough __*APPLICATION CODE*__, to observe the runtime __*ASSERTION PASSING*__, by correcting the return value; first iteration being hard-coded.
 7. Refactor to remove (hard-coded) duplication.
-8. Commit the small & focused change into the upstream code repository:
+8. Commit the small & focused change into the upstream branch/repo:
     ```
     git checkout master
     git merge --squash new-branch-name